 On May 14, 2020, the IASB issued an amendment to IFRS 9 Financial Instruments clarifying which fees to include in the test in assessing whether to derecognize a financial liability.
 Only those fees paid or received between the borrower and the lender, including fees paid or received by either the entity or the lender on the other's behalf are included.
-The amendment is effective for annual periods beginning on or after January 1, 2022 with early adoption permitted.
-The Corporation is currently assessing the financial impact of the amendment and expects to apply the amendment at the effective date.
+The amendment is effective for annual periods beginning on or after January 1, 2022, with early adoption permitted.
+The Corporation has assessed the financial impact of the amendments and the application of such amendments is not expected to have a material impact.